Online Voter Registration

 - Be at least 18 years old to register.

 - You can preregister at 16 years of age.
-See below for further information.
+See Can I Pre-Register to Vote for more information.

 - Not be adjudicated mentally incapacitated with respect to voting